Back to all terms

 Contestability refers to the period of time after an insurance policy is issued during which the insurer has the right to review and investigate the accuracy of the information provided in the application.
 If the insurer discovers that any information was omitted, misstated, or misrepresented during this period, it can deny a claim or void the policy.

 In most Canadian life and health insurance policies, the contestability period lasts two years from the date the policy takes effect.
-During this time, the insurer can contest a claim based on errors or nondisclosure in the application, even if the omission was unintentional.
+During this window, the insurer can contest a claim based on errors or nondisclosure in the application, even if the omission was unintentional.
+If a claim falls within this period, the insurer must still honour the contract, but it reserves the right to deny payment when it finds false information on the application.
+Importantly, the reason for the loss does not need to be related to the misrepresentation; an unrelated cause can still lead to a denied claim if a material omission is found.
 Once the contestability period has expired, the policy generally becomes incontestable except in cases of fraud.
+Canadian courts have upheld the rescission of policies for misrepresentation in the first two years following coverage inception where applicants failed to disclose material information.

 Example: